-Part 1: If you haven’t read it, here’s what happens when waiting to run with the bulls.
+Part 1: If you haven’t read it, here’s what happens when getting ready to run with the bulls in Pamplona.

 It was a relief when the police finally released us from the miserable holding pen.

-As I walked around Dead Man’s Corner to choose my starting place, the visual caused me to hesitate and gasp.
+As I walked around Dead Man’s Corner to choose my starting place to run with the bulls in Pamplona, the visual caused me to hesitate and gasp.
 Thousands upon thousands of people were waving red kerchiefs from balconies along both sides of the street.
 They leaned and gawked, hungry for a bird’s eye view of whatever carnage would shortly ensue beneath them.

 I swelled with pride, but also a very solid dose of fear.
 There was a sense that I was about to do something big.
 And slightly dangerous.
 My hands were sweating.
 Joints were stiff from waiting around so long.
 Meanwhile, scores of eyeballs molested us from above, scrutinizing our every facial expression.